 The wrong body language can add fuel to the fire.
 For example, let's imagine that you are puffing yourself up and making yourself appear stronger and larger.
 This type of body language asserts your dominance and makes it seem as though you are challenging them.
 Instead, shrink down and avoid facing the person.
 If they feel that they are bigger and stronger and you are inferior, they may decide that you are not worth their time.

-Conflict happens and we can find ourselves in the middle of it.
+Sometimes conflict can't be avoided, and we find ourselves in the middle of it.
 This short guide will help you should you ever find yourself in one of these situations.
-Did I miss anything or have you ever been in a hostile situation before?
+Did I miss anything, or have you ever been in a hostile situation before?
 What did you do?
-Let me know in the comment situation below!
+Let me know in the comments below!

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.